tarasoffy/octy/README.md

 ## Step 5: Add Environment Variables

+Use the site api https://swop.cx/

-Create a .env file in the root directory and add the following:
+Create a .env file in the root directory and add the following.

 API_KEY=your_api_key_here